theiceoan/Lego-Store/README.md

 * how to get all the bricks to be pushed down as i add to the cart
 * manipulation of quantity in local storage
+* change setAttribute functions
+* consistency with casing and naming
+* no adding decimals
+* going to cart only possible if there is something in local storage
+* cart, login and logout button should stay on page as user scrolls
+* only 10 bricks should be loaded at a time
+* style goodbye message after the click so setAttribute isn't used there